 - Travel Insurance: Don’t forget to protect your trip to Iceland.
 In today’s changing times, it is important to insure your trip from cancellations, baggage delay, and medical emergencies.
 World Nomads is a great choice to cover your travel plans.
 You can browse for quotes based on the number of days, and the type of activities you will be enjoying in Iceland.
 Apply for a quote for free here

 Need more Iceland tips and tricks?
 Read our Iceland Planning Guide with insider tips

 You will find everything in Iceland for a comfortable trip, from personal essentials, jackets, cute sweaters, food and more.
 But there are certain things you should not bring to Iceland.
 We have rounded up the list below (based on our experience),

 - Umbrellas are almost useless here, due to the wind.
 No umbrellas may be poncho if you like.
-Wearing waterproof jacket, pants and boots or shoes will keep you dry anyway
+Wearing a waterproof jacket, pants, and boots or shoes will keep you dry anyway

 - Don’t bring a lot of cash.
 Credit cards are widely accepted everywhere.
 Your cash will have converted to ISK and once you leave you won’t be able to use ISK anywhere else in Europe.

 - No fancy clothes or jewelry: Being an outdoorsy destination, we recommend that you leave your fancy bags, jewelry, and clothes at home.
 In October in Iceland, you will be bundled up and chasing falls, northern lights, and relishing traditional lamp soup – so no expensive items, please!

 We always advise you to pack light, and Iceland is no different.
 Baggage fees at IcelandAir are very high, and line-ups at the busiest international airport in Iceland is crazy!
 Avoid heavy items, or electronics if you don’t need them.